 Instagram is one of the quickest rising social media platforms ever.
 Most other platforms had a gradual increase to popularity, but Instagram seemed to take over almost overnight.
 Its simple platform makes it easy to captivate users and even easier to engage.
 As builders, remodelers, and contractors, this is the perfect platform to showcase your beautiful photography!

 Roughly 71% of businesses are on Instagram, and 80% of Instagram users are currently following at least one business profile.
-In other words, if your remodeling, contracting, or home building business isn't already on Instagram then your ideal leads are following your competition instead.
+In other words, if your remodeling, contracting, or home building business isn't already on Instagram then your ideal leads are following your competitots instead.
+There are a variety of ways you can leverage Instagram to generate home building or renovation leads.
 According to SproutSocial, "as of March 2017, over 120 million Instagram users visited a website, got directions, called a business, emailed or direct messaged a business."

 Instagram is probably the most streamlined social media profile you'll ever create.
 It's as simple as downloading the app, logging in, and going.
 Of course, we have plenty of tips on how to get started off by optimizing your profile and posts.
 But the first step is as simple as that - downloading the app.

 After downloading the Instagram app and creating your profile, you can select the Settings wheel in the top right menu in order to build your profile into a business account.
 Follow the steps Instagram has already laid out to continue to convert your profile in a business page.

 You will also be guided to attach other social media accounts available to Instagram account.
 If you are still developing your full social media strategy, you can come back to attaching other accounts later.
 If we're being honest, at Builder Funnel we don't recommend to share the same content on Facebook and Instagram.
 There is a reason they are two separate platforms - they have different audiences and each audience wants to see something different.